 Injured on the Job?
 Come to UrgentMED Immediately

 If you’ve been injured at work, make sure to seek medical attention right away at UrgentMED.
 Our staff of highly trained professionals will evaluate and treat you.
-We are the most convenient and efficient medical experts who can help you get treated right away.
+We have the most convenient and efficient medical experts who can help with your treatment right away.
 Visit one of our 18 locations near you today.